Warbo/chriswarbo-net/blog/2019-12-06-property_checking.md

 by thinking of actions *as* values, then generalising those values like we did before.

-In this test, the key relationship is that `addValue` occurs before `lookup`, which is enforced via the data dependency `db`.
+In this test, the important sequencing is that `addValue` occurs before `lookup`, which is enforced via the data dependency `db`.
 We can make this dependency more direct by inlining the value of `db`, as a stepping stone to our generalisation: